ianxm/tracker/README.markdown

 --------

-tracker is a tool to help track daily personal metrics.  each metric is a count of something per day.  the point is to measure behaviors to know whether progress is being made in trying to increase a behavior (i.e. exercise) or decrease it (i.e. watching buffy the vampire slayer).
+tracker is a tool to help track daily personal metrics.  each metric is a count of something per day.  the point is to measure behaviors that you are trying to increase (like excercise) or decrease (like watching buffy the vampire slayer) so that you can see if you are making progress toward that goal.
+You cannot measure something without affecting it.
+Heisenberg wasn't thinking about personal decisions, but it probably applies.

-tracker keeps a repository of occurrences for each metric, from which it can generate a variety of reports from its data.  tracker is like a spreadsheet with a command line interface.
+tracker keeps a repository of occurrences for each metric from which it can generate a variety of reports.  tracker is like a spreadsheet with a command line interface.

 dependencies